Format rules enable you to change the way information is displayed throughout your app.

 In the case of icons, the rules are additive.
 So if Rule 1 matches and assigns an icon and Rule 2 also matches and assigns an icon, both icons are shown for the data.

-- Go to the UX > Format rules pane.
+- Go to App > Format Rules and click + in the Format rules header.

 - Configure the following properties: